otml2021/otml2021.github.io/call.md

 background: '/img/color_transfer.jpg'
 ---

-### Call for contributions
+## Call for contributions

+We solicit submission of **original research** at the interface between optimal transport theory, statistics, optimization, machine learning and applications.
+Authors can submit work that overlaps with previously published or submitted work, as long as it adds a new perspective on that work.
+Selected submissions will be presented in spotlight talks.

-## Important dates
+### Important dates
 - submission website: *to be released*
 - deadline: Friday, 17 September 2021
 - author notification: Friday, 15 October 2021

-## Scope and topics
+### Scope and topics

-We solicit submission of **original research** at the interface between optimal transport theory, statistics, optimization, machine learning and applications.
 Topics of interest to the workshop broadly include

 ##### Estimation of Optimal Transport Couplings and Maps